datamuc/prometheus_oracle_exporter/README.md

     Address to listen on for web interface and telemetry. (default ":9161") -web.telemetry-path string
-    Path under which to expose metrics. (default "/metrics")
+    Path under which to expose metrics. (default "/metrics") -winsvc string
+    install, uninstall, start, stop a Windows service
 ```

+### Windows Service

+The binary can be installed as a Windows service by supplying the `-winsvc install` arg.
+All other arguments passed along with `-winsvc install` will be added to the service startup
+and can only be changed by uninstalling/installing it again (or modifying the Windows registry directly).

+Note: the path to the DDLs of the oracle client or instant client must be in the system PATH for exectution.

 # Grafana
 In The folder [Grafana](https://grafana.com) are examples of my used Dashboards